ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 Other technologies like [Linked Data Fragments](http://linkeddatafragments.org/) and [HDT](http://www.rdfhdt.org/what-is-hdt/) allow for even more efficient sharing and storing of linked data.

 Note that there's a difference between linked data and linked _open_ data.
-Although linked data would be a great choice for publishing open data, you don't have to make your linked data accessible to others.
+Although linked data would be a great choice for publishing open data (it's also known as [5 star open data](https://5stardata.info/en/)), you don't have to make your linked data accessible to others.
 It's perfectly possible to secure linked data using [OAuth](https://oauth.net/2/), [WebID], ACL or other methods.

 ## Advantages of linked data